yoonaoh/yoonaoh.github.io/README.md

-# yoonaoh.github.io
+# Yoona Oh

-A personal website
+This is my personal website that houses my bio, portfolio, and resume.